clj-kondo/clj-kondo/doc/linters.md

 *Keyword:* `:existing-alias`.

-*Description:* warn when the namespace of a qualified symbol has a defined alias.
+*Description:* warn when the namespace of a qualified symbol or keyword has a defined alias.

 *Default level:* `:warning`.